-In 2016 I published my sixth monograph, Modernism's Print Cultures (Bloosmbury), with Mark Hussey.
+In 2016 I published my sixth monograph, Modernism's Print Cultures (Bloomsbury), with Mark Hussey.
 My previous books include two prize-winning monographs, Sophistication: A Literary and Cultural History (2010), winner of the European Society for the Study of English (ESSE)'s biannual book prize in English Literature, and Literary Culture and Female Authorship in Canada (2003), winner of the International Council for Canadian Studies' Pierre Savard Award.
-I have recently finished a co-authored article on US and Canadian magazine cultures (with H. McGregor), and am now working on new research on Literature and the Ocean Liner.

-In my previous positions at Cardiff University and the University of Liverpool, I supervised projects on British women's writing of the 1930s, Canadian historical fiction; the single woman in interwar fiction; and witches in 20th-century literature.
+In my previous positions at Cardiff University and the University of Liverpool, I supervised projects on British women's writing of the 1930s (West, Jameson, Holtby), Canadian historical fiction; the single woman in interwar fiction; and witches in 20th-century literature.

 My teaching specialisms include American and Canadian literature, modernist literature, and periodical studies.

 I regularly teach a course on "Canadian Literature" that is available to Senior Honours or M.Litt students, and a block of seminars on the core course for the "American Modern Literature" masters degree.